MYTHBUSTING SMART METER PROBLEMS

 There are lots of myths about smart meters and the rollout.
 Here we set the record straight about some of the key concerns.

-YOU CAN'T SWITCH SUPPLIERThe new second-generation meters will allow uninterrupted switching between suppliers.
+The new second-generation meters will allow uninterrupted switching between suppliers.
 The first generation meters can temporarily lose some of their functionality following a switch, but this just means you may have to read the meters yourself for a little while.
 It is not a barrier to switching.
-But soon all smart meters will be on a single, national communication network that will cover 99% of Britain.
-So then when you switch, you won't need to have a meter exchange and you won't lose your smart features.
+And soon all smart meters will be on a single, national communication network that will cover 99% of Britain.

 A smart meter can't spy on you any more than a traditional meter could.
 It doesn't have the capacity to see or hear, it can only measure the amount of energy you use.
 You choose how often you share your meter readings with your energy supplier ranging from monthly, daily or half hourly.